Pirates vs. Rangers Player Props Betting Odds

-Player props are available for Marcus Semien and Bryan Reynolds, among others, when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Tuesday at 6:35 PM ET.
+Player prop bet odds for Marcus Semien, Bryan Reynolds and others are listed when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Wednesday at 12:35 PM ET.

 Bet on this matchup or its props with DraftKings!